hbctraining/variant_analysis/lessons/04_alignment_file_processing.md

 ### 1. Compress SAM file to BAM file

 As you might suspect, because SAM files hold alignment information for all of the reads in a sequencing run and there are oftentimes millions of sequence reads, SAM files are very large and cumbersome to store.
 As a result, **SAM files are often stored in a binary compressed version called a BAM file**.
-Most software packages are agnostic to this difference and will accept both SAM and BAM files, despite BAM files not being human readable.
-It is generally considered best practice to your data in BAM format for long periods of time, unless you specifically need the SAM version of the alignment, in order to reduce unnecessary storage on a shared computing cluster.
+Most software packages are agnostic to this difference and will accept both SAM and BAM files, despite BAM files not being human-readable.
+It is generally considered best practice to store your data in BAM format for long periods of time, unless you specifically need the SAM version of the alignment, in order to reduce unnecessary storage on a shared computing cluster.

 **This step will happen in the same line code used for query-sorting (below).**